shubmehetre/LARBS/README.md

 ## Installation:

-On an Arch-based distribution as root, run the following:
+On an Arch-based distribution as root, after a minimal install, run the following:

 ```
 curl -LO https://raw.githubusercontent.com/shubmehetre/LARBS/master/larbs.sh
 sh larbs.sh

 ```

 That's it.